The Definitive Guide to Becoming a Chef

 - Pantry Supervisor/Garde Manger: A type of line cook that is responsible for cold food preparation, such as salads and other dishes that do not require extensive chef experience.

 - Assistant Cook: Usually works as part of a team in the kitchen, reporting to the head cook or chef and assisting with preparation and cooking as needed.

 - Personal Chef: Plans and prepares meals for private clients according to their tastes and specifications.
 May be self-employed or work for a company providing chef services.

 Job titles tell you about a chef's specialty and level of seniority, but it's equally important to consider work environment when deciding on a career path.
 Chefs are needed in a variety of settings, including hospitals, resorts, correctional facilities, catering companies and colleges.

 There are different educational pathways to becoming a chef, depending on your ultimate career goal:

 - A certificate or associate's degree in culinary arts from a community college or cooking school is the most common route for those who want to enter the field as quickly as possible and earn on-the-job experience.

 - Those interested in related fields such as restaurant management, food writing or culinary education usually need a bachelor's or master's degree.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for chefs and head cooks is $43,180.
+According to the U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics, the average national annual salary for chefs and head cooks is $56,520.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.